enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-2/README.md

-name: Tips and Tricks 2
+name: Tips & Tricks II

 description: Basic tips and tricks to make you better and faster at using Spreadsheets.